Creating a distribution package¶

 3build-backend = "hatchling.build"

-Dependency version numbers should usually be written in the requirements.txt file, not here.
+Dependency version numbers should usually be written in the constraints.txt file, not here.

 However, for Python packages that contain binary extensions with

-, the hatchling backend is not suitable.
-One of the following backends should be used here:But thatr’s not all – there are other backends:
+Cython,C,C++,FortranorRust, the hatchling backend is not suitable.
+One of the following backends should be used here:But that’s not all – there are other backends:

 See also